|

 Buddhist Altar Decoration for Cambodian New Year

-What is the Cambodian New Year called?
+Cambodian New Year Celebration

 Chaul Chnam Khmer (Khmer New Year), is a three-day festival starting around the 13th or 14th of April, depending on leap years, to celebrate the Cambodian New Year.